Create and edit audiences

 You can import a segment to use as the basis for your audience.
 When you're defining an audience, click Import Segment, and then choose from the segments that are available in the current property.

-Edit a remarketing audience
+Edit an audience

 - Click Admin, and navigate to the property in which you want to edit the audience.